 These surveys are truly vital for checking the validity of a specific route and avoiding incident before it ever occurs.

-The price of first-run surveys are directly tied to the number of miles a shipment is traveling.
+The price of first-run surveys is directly tied to the number of miles a shipment is traveling — the distance that needs "surveying."

 Should a heavy haul load need transportation from Baltimore, Maryland to Pittsburgh, Pennsylvania, surveying these 247 miles will cost far more than if it was moving from Baltimore to Nottingham 18.4 miles away.